AayushAlokGit/ZerodhaKiteMCPServerVSCodeClient/README.md

 - `README.md`: Project documentation

+## Zerodha KITE API: The API documentation can be found at [Zerodha Kite API Docs](https://kite.trade/docs/connect/v3/).

+## Zerodha MCP Server: The MCP server documentation can be found at [Zerodha MCP Server Docs](https://github.com/zerodha/kite-mcp-server).

 ## Disclaimer

 This project is for educational purposes only.
 Use at your own risk.
 Always comply with Zerodha's API terms and conditions.